About

 We recognize that original artistic designs and teaching materials belong solely to the individual who created them and agree not to use their work to make a personal profit without their express written consent.
 Please contact the artist or teacher if you are unsure if the changes you plan to make are sufficient to not require permission prior to using them.

-All materials contained in Shuttle Spindle & Dyepot Magazine and on WeaveSpinDye.org are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of HGA or in the case of third party materials, the owner of that content.
-You may not alter or remove any trademark, copyright or other notice from copies of the content.
+All materials contained in Shuttle Spindle and Dyepot Magazine and on WeaveSpinDye.org are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published, or broadcast without the prior written permission of HGA or, in the case of third party materials, the owner of that content.
+You may not alter or remove any trademark, copyright, or other notice from copies of the content.

 Convergence® is a registered trademark of HGA.
 We consider our trademark to be our most valuable intellectual property.
 As such, we retain all rights in our trademark, and will take all appropriate measures to protect and preserve the strength and goodwill of the trademark.
 You can help us in this endeavor by following this notice.
 If you learn of any words, letters, designs, devices, logos, icons, or images that are confusingly similar to any of our trademark, or you see any use of the trademark that violates this notice, please notify HGA, and if possible, please provide a link to or copy of the relevant item.